seek4science/seek-documentation/index.md

 For more detailed information about installation and upgrading, please see our [Technical and Reference documentation](/tech/).

-## Contacting and Contributions
+## Contacting and contributions

-There are [Contact Details](/contacting-us), should you wish to ask a question or make a suggestion.
+There are [contact details](/contacting-us), should you wish to ask a question or make a suggestion.

 We also welcome contributions, so please visit our [Contributors Guide](/contributing).